melvin0008/survey-token/README.md

  He/She will only be rewarded if survey id will have remaining tokens to redistribute.
  He/She can only take survey once.
 (TODO)

+ Only survey metadata and transactions are stored in the blockchain.
+ Survey questions and answers are stored in DB

 ### Roadmap and TODO list: